carpentries-incubator/machine-learning-librarians-archivists/_episodes/02-AI-ML-concepts.md

 - Semi-supervised - a combination of supervised and unsupervised
 - Reinforcement - learns about the world by interacting with its environment

-The fourth category has grabbed a lot of media attention as it is the basis for AlphaGo [ref] and driverless cars.
+The fourth category has grabbed a lot of media attention as it is the basis for [AlphaGo](https://deepmind.com/research/case-studies/alphago-the-story-so-far) and self-driving cars.
 This lesson will concentrate on Supervised and Unsupervised learning.

 >## Activity